 Advantages of Prime Lenses For Wedding Photography

-As a Liverpool wedding photographer, I want to create the most amazing and original images I can for my clients.
-When I first started as a wedding photographer, Like most people I went for zoom lenses.
-I used to use the 24-70 f2.8 and the 70-200 f2.8 combination on two cameras.
+As a Liverpool wedding photographer, I want to create the most amazing and original images for my clients.
+When I first started as a wedding photographer, Like a lot of photographers, I went for zoom lenses.
+I used the 24-70 f2.8 and the 70-200 f2.8 combination on two cameras.
 It took a long time for me to realise why the 35mm is the best all-round lens.

 I could certainly capture anything I wanted in the room without moving.
 They are reasonably fast at f2.8 and in combination with the latest high ISO camera bodies you can capture most things without flash.
-Like most people I was worried I might miss something if I didn’t have every focal length between 24mm and 200mm.
+Like most photographers, I was worried I might miss something if I didn’t have every focal length between 24mm and 200mm.
 There are many reasons why I use prime lenses for my wedding photography, I will try to explain in more detail why primes are so much better than zoom lenses.
+My style of photography can be called candid wedding photography.

 Weakness as Strength